dubiel-sample-project/xerp-blog/README.md

 * Blog\Controller\
 * Blog\Model\
+* Blog\Model\Entity\
 * Blog\View\
+* Blog\Form\
+* Blog\Form\Validator\

-The controllers are used to handle requests and retrieve Entities using the Models.
+The controllers are used to handle requests and retrieve Entities using Models.
 The data is then passed onto the Views which render the output using partials.

+The login credentials are:

+author@one.com : authorone
+author@two.com : authortwo
+author@three.com : authorthree
+author@four.com : authorfour

 ## Installation